Patients of Courage

 ASPS members nominate patients who carry an optimistic outlook on life and positively affect people around them, despite the difficulties of their reconstructive procedures.
 These extraordinary reconstructive plastic surgery patients are honored by ASPS at its annual scientific meeting.

 How To Nominate Patients

 Please complete and submit the following forms to Rosie Marszalek.
 If you have any questions, please call Rosie at 847-228-3363 or email RMarszlaek@PlasticSurgery.org.
-The nomination deadline is June 27, 2016.
+The nomination deadline has passed.
+Check back for 2017 nominations.